cimaja/matwenger/content/projects/your-groove.md

 ## Key responsibilities

+- Lead the design direction for the end to end experience
-- Designed the discovery algorithm interface
+- Shaped the discovery algorithm interface
-- Created playlist generation system
-- Developed mood-based music matching
-- Implemented genre classification
-- Designed the recommendation engine
+- Worked with engineering teams to implement the design across Windows 10, Mobile (iOS & Android), and Xbox consoles.
+- Conducted user research, competitive analysis, and created user flows, wireframes, and prototypes.

 ## Impact

 Your Groove achieved significant success:
-- 65% increase in playlist creation
+- 35% increase in playlist creation
-- 45% higher music discovery rates
 - Improved user engagement metrics
 - Enhanced personalization accuracy
 - Positive user feedback on discoveries